guillemborrell/gtable/docs/motivation.rst

 operate with plain arrays to the overhead-driven performance of Pandas.
 You can seriously break the table if you really don't know what you are doing.
-But for obvious reasons, having this kind of performance tricks is key to us.
+But for obvious reasons, having this kind of performance tricks is sometimes neessary.

 Of course, these speedups come at a cost: features.
 Gtable is in its infancy.
-There are literally two afternoons of work on it, and the whole module fits within a single file with less than 300 lines of code.
+It is a small module that one can hack easily.
 It is pure python, and I have not started to seriously tune its performance.
 But the idea of having something inbetween a Dataframe and a dictionary of arrays with support for sparse information is appealing to say the